Last Updated on

 - Are there any discounts available?

-- How many items are included in each box?
+- How many items are included in each large box?

 - How is delivery handled?
 Does it arrive on a certain day, and through a particular kind of shipping?
 Are there additional fees for shipping, or is shipping included in the monthly cost?